Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

 ### Endpoints:

-/getcards/id: The server should return all cards belonging to character to client
+- `/getcards/id:` The server should return all cards belonging to character to client

-/createcard: Client passes card description selected to server, server returns a card object as json
+- `/createcard:` Client passes card description selected to server, server returns a card object as json

-/getgame/id: server returns game run(story text, player stats(health, mana))( json)
+- `/getgame/id:` server returns game run(story text, player stats(health, mana))( json)

-/getsummary: server returns a summary of the story(json)
+- `/getsummary:` server returns a summary of the story(json)

-/getstoryall: server returns all story text
+- `/getstoryall:` server returns all story text

-/playerresponse: client passes user prompt to server, server continued story text
+- `/playerresponse:` client passes user prompt to server, server continued story text

-/createbattle: server returns boss details as json(damage, health, url image)
+- `/createbattle:` server returns boss details as json(damage, health, url image)

-/battleresults: client passes boss outcome(win or lose) server returns ai summary of battle and items to choose from which will be turned into cards.
+- `/battleresults:` client passes boss outcome(win or lose) server returns ai summary of battle and items to choose from which will be turned into cards.

+- `/createnewgame:` the client should pass the game description and character description, server then will create new game, and create a new character(using game engines`create_character(char_description)`) and run.
+Game and character will be returned as JSON.

 **GameEngine Interface Front End**